 Next, I do my homework.
 I finish my math.
-I finish reading and I finishing spelling.
+I finish reading and I finish spelling.

 Third, I like to work alone.
 I like to write alone.
 I like reading alone and I like to practice spelling alone.

-As you can see, I am a neat kid.
+As you can see, I’m a neat kid.
 I am nice, I do my homework, and I like to work alone.
 I promise to use my brain so I can learn.

 Chrissy appears to understand most of the six traits of writing.
 Looking at each section of the six traits she appears to understand more areas better than others.
-She does have an IEP for her hearing impairment and possibly for other reasons which may have an impact on her work.
+She does have an IEP for her hearing impairment which may have an impact on her work.

 The purpose of the paper that Chrissy wrote seems to be fairly clear.
 It seems that the goal of the assignment was to write to write about yourself as a student in school.
-She was able to connect with the audience in an earnest, pleasing, and personal way by explaining that she prefers to work alone and talks about what she enjoys doing by herself.
+She was able to connect with the audience in an earnest, pleasing, and personal way by explaining that she prefers to work alone and talks about why she enjoy doing.
 Her voice is very strong throughout this piece of writing.

 The word choice Chrissy used was adequate and correct in a general sense but do not have a lot of pizazz to them.
 She clearly attempted to use colorful language at the start of each new paragraph by trying to use different words each time such as saying “next” or “third”.
 The words and phrases are functional but have only one or two small reasonable instants.
 She doesn’t use very many descriptive words but seems to have put effort into her word choice.

 Chrissy had no spelling errors in her story about herself.
 However, when I gave her the spelling test of words she did miss a few of them.
-Most of the words she got correct and the words she did get wrong, I believe was only because she didn’t know the word or she could not hear me correctly.
-It appears to me that many of her errors were because of her hearing impairment.
+Most of the words she got correct and the words she did get wrong, I believe was only because she didn’t know the word or she could not hear me correctly mostly because of her hearing impairment.
 Take for example the word opposition, I do not think that Chrissy heard me correctly nor did she understand the word because she spelled it “petion” and for the word cattle she wrote “battle”.
 She did miss a few suffixes but not all such as serving was “serveing” and spoiled was “spoild”.
-Checking for spelling would have been more beneficial if she was put into a quiet room with her and the person giving her the test in order to help ensure that she could hear the word correctly without background noise.

 3.2.2 Uses language appropriate for a specific audience and purpose.
 Uses precise words (e.g., vivid verbs —screeched, hovered, absorbed; specific nouns — granite, longhouse, cedar).